Analysis | Despite GOP rhetoric, there have been fewer than two dozen charged cases of voter fraud since the election

 - A man in Stockton, N.J., who allegedly submitted a ballot for a dead person.

-- A man in Carteret, N.J., who allegedly voted twice with two different names.
+- A man in Carteret, N.J., who allegedly voted twice with different names.

 - A man in Woodbridge, N.J., who allegedly registered at his business instead of his home.